 If you currently reside in New York City (any of the five boroughs)

 New York City residents (any of the five boroughs) who have met the New York State residency requirement by maintaining a domicile in New York State for a period of at least one year preceding the date of registration must sign the residency affidavit printed on the registration form at the time of admission to the college.

 If you currently reside in New York State, outside of New York City

-If you want to establish New York State residency
+If you wish to establish New York State residency

-Completed applications with supporting documents must be submitted prior to the end of the registration period for the semester for which the application is intended.
+Completed applications with support documents must be submitted prior to the end of the registration period for the semester for which the application is intended.

-International students with F-1 Student Visas are not eligible for the in-state tuition rate.
+International students with F and J visas/status are not eligible for the in-state tuition rate.

 333 7th Avenue, 15th Floor